Kuk Harrell: Early years

 Harrell's music career began in his native Chicago, where he performed as a drummer and a vocalist before becoming a session musician.
 He soon became a commercial writer and producer, working for Joy Art Music, contributing to major ad campaigns for McDonald's, Kraft, Coca-Cola and many others.
-After relocating to Los Angeles with his writing and production partner, Laney Stewart in 1992, Harrell then added worship leader to his repertoire, and became a touring vocalist and choir director for Promise Keepers as well.
+After relocating to Los Angeles with his cousin, writing and production partner Laney Stewart in 1992, Harrell then added worship leader to his repertoire, and became a touring vocalist and choir director for Promise Keepers as well.
 During this time, he sang on tracks written and produced by Diane Warren and David Foster.

 2004–present

 RedZone Entertainment

 2004 brought Harrell to Atlanta, where he joined his cousins Tricky Stewart and Mark Stewart at RedZone Entertainment as a writer, producer, and engineer.
 RedZone Entertainment is an Atlanta-based, music-production entity, whose discography includes collaborations with many artists, producers, and composers of note, and is responsible for over 25 million records sold.

-In a recent Billboard interview, Mark Stewart describes Kuk Harrell as "...the secret weapon."
+In a 2008 Billboard interview, Mark Stewart describes Kuk Harrell as "...the secret weapon."

 2007 was a pivotal year for Harrell.
 Rihanna's "Good Girl Gone Bad" and Mary J. Blige's "Growing Pains" were released this year, both featuring his composition and vocal production skills.
 The single "Umbrella" off of "Good Girl Gone Bad" and "Just Fine" off of "Growing Pains" were both nominated for Grammys in 2007.
 This was also the year that Harrell established his own music production company, Suga Wuga Entertainment, an imprint of Interscope.